franck-benault/test-assertj-DB/README.md

-# test-assertj-DB
+# Test-assertj-DB project
-simple example of usage of assertj-DB library
+This is a list of simple examples of usage of assertj-DB library

 # Links
 Article in French